 Teaching and learning strategies: The ethos of this programme is to place the service user as the primary focus, delivering value based and individualised care.
 The focus is on enabling students to acquire and develop skills and take responsibility of their personal learning development.
 The strategies all pull together to move towards the aim of independent student learning within a blended framework.
 Knowledge acquisition and application will be developed through interactive lectures, student led discussions, directed learning tasks, group work, preparing for and delivering presentations, and practical tasks.

 Clinical experience within a specialised learning environment.
 Placement opportunities with experienced practitioners in relatable environments.
 Small cohort sizes to encourage learner interaction and support.

 On successful completion of the foundation degree students have to potential to articulate to a BSc Nursing, Midwifery, Paramedics or ODP programme of study.
-Furthermore, students could apply to join a Health & Social Care Top up to gain BSc (Hons) Health and Social Care.
+Furthermore, graduates of this programme will be able to progress to a related top-up BSc (Hons) programme at the Grimsby Institute.